Kant and Hume on Causality

 The crucial inductive steps come next.
 Newton generalizes the result of the moon test to all the other satellites in the solar system: they, too, are held in their orbits by the same force of gravity (Proposition 5).
 Then (in Proposition 6) Newton concludes that all bodies whatsoever gravitate towards every primary body (including both Saturn and the sun towards Jupiter, for example); moreover, their weights, like those of terrestrial bodies, are proportional to their masses at equal distances from the primary body in question.
 Finally (in Proposition 7), Newton applies the third law of motion to this last result to derive the law of universal gravitation itself: not only do all bodies whatsoever experience inverse-square accelerations (proportional to mass) towards every primary body in the solar system, but the primary bodies themselves experience inverse-square accelerations (proportional to mass) towards every other body (Jupiter towards its moons and all other planets, the earth towards its moon and all other planets, and so on).
 Indeed, Newton here extends this universal conclusion to the parts of all bodies as well.

-We have suggested that Kant's reconstruction of Newton's “deduction from the phenomena” of the law of universal gravitation in the Metaphysical Foundations of Natural Science is inextricably entangled with his reinterpretation of the Newtonian concepts of (absolute) space, time, and motion.
-Indeed, Kant begins the Metaphysical Foundations by defining matter as “the movable in space”—and by introducing a distinction between absolute and relative space which is clearly derived from Newton's Scholium on space, time, and motion at the beginning of the Principia (see note 37 above).
-In Newton's words (Principia, 408–409): “Absolute space, of its own nature without reference to anything external, always remains homogeneous and immovable.
-Relative space is any movable measure or dimension of this absolute space.”
-In Kant's words (4, 480; 15): “Matter is the movable in space.
-That space which is itself movable is called material, or also relative space.
-That space in which all motion must finally be thought (and which is therefore itself absolutely immovable) is called pure, or also absolute space.”
+We have suggested that Kant’s reconstruction of Newton’s “deduction from the phenomena” of the law of universal gravitation in the Metaphysical Foundations of Natural Science is inextricably entangled with his reinterpretation of the Newtonian concepts of (absolute) space, time, and motion.
+Indeed, Kant begins the Metaphysical Foundations by defining matter as “the movable in space”—and by introducing a distinction between absolute and relative space which is clearly derived from Newton’s Scholium on space, time, and motion at the beginning of the Principia (see note 38 above).
+In Newton’s words (Principia, 408–409):

 Similarly, it is a central theme of the Analogies of Experience in the first Critique that “absolute time”—“time itself” (B219), “time for itself” (B225), or “time in itself” (B233)—is no actual object of perception.
 Hence, the three “modes of time” (duration, succession, and simultaneity) must all be determined in and through perceptible features of the appearances.
 Kant calls this procedure “time determination” (more precisely, “the determination of the existence of appearances in time”), and he sums up his view as follows (A215/B262):